irisgau/irisgau.github.io/docs/index.markdown

 👋 My name is Iris!

-I find joy in traveling, dancing, and learning new things.
+I find joy traveling, dancing, and learning new things.
 I find peace cooking, fostering cats, and being near the water.
-I love learning about language, cultures, and how people think.
+I love to learn about language, cultures, and how people think.

-Feel free to [connect](https://www.linkedin.com/in/irisgau/) to learn more!
+Feel free to [connect](https://www.linkedin.com/in/irisgau/) with me!

 <br>
 ![Mt.
 Rainier](/assets/images/about/me-2.jpeg){: height="244" }